Don-pizu/admin-dashboard/README.md

 #  Admin Dashboard API

 ## Description
-The **Admin Dashboard API** is a secure and scalable backend service designed to power admin panels.
+The **Admin Dashboard RBAC API** is a secure and scalable backend service designed to power admin panels.
 It implements **role-based access control (RBAC)**, enabling different levels of permissions for admins, managers, and regular users.
 This project is ideal for applications that require fine-grained access management and a structured approach to user authorization.